georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A precise description of the records being sought

-Persons looking for inmates’ records for county and city jails, should make their request to the particular county jail.
+Persons looking for inmates’ records for county and city jails should make their request to the particular county jail.
 Interested persons may contact the jail and send a request, or visit in person.
 More information on requesting inmate records may be available from the respective county and city websites.

 Records that are considered public may be accessible from some third-party websites.
-Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
-In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used to filter specific or multiple records.
 To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile